guptaria/Burger/README.md

    * connection.js: Contains the code to connect Node to MySQL.
    * orm.js: Contains the methods that will execute the necessary MySQL commands in the controllers.
 These methods are used to retrieve and store data in the database.
-* controllers: Contains a file called burgersController.js, which contains different routes (GET, POST, PUT, and DELETE).
+* controllers: Contains a file called burgersController.js, which contains different routes (GET, POST, PUT).
 These routes are used to pass information to and from the view and model objects.

 * views: Contains the Handlebars files, which are templates used to generate the html files.